Worksheet Tab in Excel

 Worksheet tabs in excel are rectangular tabs visible on the bottom left of the excel workbook, the active tab shows the active worksheet available to edit, by default there can be three worksheet tabs opened and we can insert more tabs in the worksheet using the plus button provided to the end of the tabs also we can rename or delete any of the worksheet tabs.

-Worksheet tab can be found at the bottom of the every excel worksheet tab.
+The worksheet tab can be found at the bottom of every excel worksheet tab.

-In this article, we will take a complete tour about worksheet tabs in excel regarding how to manage worksheets, rename, delete, hide, unhide, move or copy, the replica of the current worksheet and many other things.
+In this article, we will take a complete tour about worksheet tabs regarding how to manage worksheets, rename, delete, hide, unhide, move or copy, the replica of the current worksheet, and many other things.

-If you have observed when you open excel file at first excel gives you 3 worksheets named Sheet1, Sheet2, and Sheet3.
+If you have observed when you open the excel file at first, excel gives you 3 worksheets named Sheet1, Sheet2, and Sheet3.

 We can modify this default setting and make our own settings.
 Follow the below steps to modify the settings.

-Step 6: Click on OK.
+- Step 6: Click on the OK.
 We will have 5 excel worksheets tab whenever you open a new workbook.

-When you are working in an excel file, at a certain point you want to have a copy of the current worksheet.
-Assume below is the excel worksheet tab you are working on at the moment.
+When you are working in an excel file, at a certain point, you want to have a copy of the current worksheet.
+Assume below is the worksheet tab you are working on at the moment.

-In the below window click the checkbox Create a copy.
+- Step 2: In the below window, click the checkbox of Create a copy.

-Click on OK, we will have a new sheet with the same data.
-New worksheet name will be 2017 Sales (2).
+- Step 3: Click on the OK; we will have a new sheet with the same data.
+The new worksheet name will be 2017 Sales (2).

 #3 – Create Replica of Current Worksheet by Using Shortcut Key

-After holding the control key hold the left button of the mouse key and drag to the right side.
+- Step 2: After holding the control key, hold the left button of the mouse key, and drag it to the right side.
 We would have a replica sheet now.

-Once you click on the PLUS icon we would have a new worksheet to the right of the current worksheet.
+- Step 2: Once you click on the PLUS icon, we would have a new worksheet to the right of the current worksheet.

 #5 – Create New Excel Worksheet Tab Using Shortcut Key

-If you press this key it would insert the new worksheet tab in excel to the left of the current worksheet.
+If you press this key, it will insert the new worksheet tab to the left of the current worksheet.